Buying your own health insurance has gotten a lot less expensive

-Last month, hundreds of millions of Americans got a cash infusion from the government as part of the American Rescue Plan.
+This year, hundreds of millions of Americans got cash infusions from the government as part of the American Rescue Plan – and the program also meant breaks on the cost of health insurance for tens of millions who buy their own coverage.

-That’s because starting April 1, the law makes health insurance much less expensive for people who don’t get it from their job, Medicare, Medicaid, or military and veterans programs.
+Those breaks will continue into 2022, as the federal program continues to make health insurance much less expensive for people who don’t get it from their job, Medicare, Medicaid, or military and veterans programs.

-The program, which will last through 2022, increases the financial help that’s available to people who buy their own insurance through the national Marketplace at Healthcare.gov.
+The program continues the extra financial help that’s available to people who buy their own insurance through the national Marketplace at Healthcare.gov.

-That means the monthly premium for a particular plan will be lower than before – for many people, much, much lower.
-Or, you might be able to get an even better insurance plan for what a lower-level one used to cost.
+That means the monthly premium for a particular plan will be lower than it was before mid-2021 – for many people, much, much lower.
+Many people who have bought their own insurance for several years might be able to get an even better insurance plan for what a lower-level one used to cost.

 And that’s on top of the fact that having health insurance can save you hundreds or thousands of dollars if you get sick or injured.

-The Open Enrollment period for anyone who wants to take change or choose their plan through Healthcare.gov for this year runs through August 15.
-Changes to cost and coverage take effect soon after approval.
+The Open Enrollment period for anyone who wants to take change or choose their plan through Healthcare.gov for 2022 runs through January 15.
 You will still have to pay any co-pays, co-insurance and deductibles that a plan has.

-After August, people who have a major life event – losing a job, getting married or divorced, having a baby – can still enroll for the rest of this year.
-And a new Open Enrollment for coverage in 2022 will open on the Marketplace on November 1.
+After mid-January, people who have a major life event – losing a job, getting married or divorced, having a baby – can still enroll for the rest of 2022.

-“We’re already getting patients calling to get help with finding a plan or switching what they have,” says Alena Hill, who oversees a team of financial counselors at Michigan Medicine who are trained to help anyone find a plan that works for them.
-“The game has changed, for the better.
+“After the special program took effect in spring of this year, we had many patients calling to get help with finding a plan or switching what they have,” says Alena Hill, who oversees a team of financial counselors at Michigan Medicine who are trained to help anyone find a plan that works for them.
+“Now, it’s time to pick plans for next year.
 Now is the time to make sure you’re covered, and so are the people you love.”

 Hill’s team can help anyone who calls (877) 326-9155 on Monday-Friday, from 8 a.m. to 4 p.m., or emails PFC-Counselors@med.umich.edu.

-If you already bought health insurance on Healthcare.gov:
+If you already bought health insurance on Healthcare.gov for all or part of 2021:

-Also, check to see if any doctors, hospitals and health systems that you prefer to go to actually participate in the new plan, before you finalize your choice.
+Then, go into the Plan Compare section of the site and check to see if any doctors, hospitals and health systems that you prefer to go to actually participate in the new plan, before you finalize your choice.
+Look at whether the plan covers any medications you take.

-If you choose a new plan, make sure you understand what costs you’ll have to pay when you use your insurance, including co-pays, co-insurance and deductibles.
+If you choose a new plan for 2022, make sure you understand what costs you’ll have to pay when you use your insurance, including co-pays, co-insurance and deductibles.

 If you looked at Healthcare.gov before, but didn’t buy a plan because it seemed too expensive:

-The new law opens up financial help to millions more people, so you should go on Healthcare.gov and shop again right away.
+The American Rescue Plan opened up financial help to millions more people, so you should go on Healthcare.gov and shop again right away.

 People making less than this can also get low-cost coverage if they live in Michigan or one of the other states that have expanded Medicaid.
 The Healthcare.gov calculator will tell them if they might qualify and direct them to their state’s program.
 If they get rejected by their state plan, they can take that rejection letter back to Healthcare.gov and apply to get a plan.